Rapso

 Rapso is a form of Trinidadian music that grew out of the social unrest of the 1970s.
 Black Power and unions grew in the 1970s, and rapso grew along with them.
-The first recording was Blow Away by Lancelot Layne in 1970.
-Six years later, Cheryl Byron (founder of the New York City based Something Positive Dance Company) was scorned when she sang rapso at a calypso tent; she is now called the "Mother of Rapso".
+The first recording was "Blow 'Way" by Lancelot Layne in 1970.
+Six years later, Cheryl Byron (founder of the New York City based Something Positive Dance Company) was scorned when she sang rapso at a calypso tent.
+She is now called the "Mother of Rapso".